chirathlv/Churn-Prediction-App/README.md

 4. Select "Predict" to obtain the Churn value for the data loaded.
 5. Review column 1 which displays Customer Churn Predictions.
 6. Apply filters to obtain a more granular view of the data.

-## RESTful API Deployment <a name="paragraph6"></a>

-Currently REST API is runnig on AWS EC2 instance.
-However, the API code has been included in this repo, so you can experiment how it works in your workstation.
-Follow below steps to run it locally.

-Steps:

-1. Clone the entire repo first
-2. Open a terminal and cd into the `API` folder
-3. Run the command `python3 main.py` from your terminal
-4. To check the API Status run this URL from your browser `http://localhost:8000/`
-5. If you see the message `{"message":"System is up and running"}` means it is now runnig

-Client `app.py` is configured with AWS API URL so you need to change it now.

-Steps:

-1. Open another terminal and go to your cloned repo
-2. Open the `app.py` from a python code editor
-3. Change line number `219` from `"http://ec2-3-25-148-140.ap-southeast-2.compute.amazonaws.com:8000/predict/"` to `"http://localhost:8000/predict/"`
-4. Save the changes and run the `streamlit run app.py`
-5. If you want to revert the changes then replace `"http://localhost:8000/predict/"` with `"http://ec2-3-25-148-140.ap-southeast-2.compute.amazonaws.com:8000/predict/"` at step 3

 ## References <a name="paragraph7"></a>